6 Cool Image Captions with CSS3

 Image Box Style

-We apply some common styles in the boxes containing the images.
-The boxes will be displayed side by side using float left.
-Notice that we also added overflow: hidden property; this will make all objects inside that pass through the div to be hidden.
+We apply some common styles to the boxes containing the images.
+The boxes will be displayed side-by-side using `float: left`.
+Notice that we also added the `overflow: hidden` property; this hides any part of the objects inside that extend beyond the div’s boundaries.

-We also declare transition property on every image inside the box, in case we need the image transition later on.
+We also declare the `transition` property on every image inside the box, in case we need image transitions later.

 #mainwrapper .box {